48 hours in Rome is one of the most popular stops for travellers in Europe and getting off the beaten track is easy to do.

 A city famed for its history, food, coffee and culture, Rome is somewhere everyone should visit at least once.
-I had been briefly for a one-day whistle-stop tour and loved it, so exploring further seemed like a good idea.
+I had been briefly for a one-day whistle-stop tour and loved it, so exploring further with 48 hours in Rome seemed like a good idea.

 There are two airports in Rome: the main airport Fiumicino (aka Leonardo da Vinci Airport) and Ciampino airport, which is where the budget airlines fly into.
 If you are going for a budget weekend getaway, you’ll likely be flying into Ciampino.
 It’s about 45 minutes from central Rome by bus which can be picked up outside the terminal.
 From Fiumicino there is a fast train (about €11 – takes about 40 mins) or bus service (from €4, can take an hour or so).

 The area around Rome Termini is where many of the budget hostels are.
 I stayed in the Yellow Hostel, a 5-minute walk away from Termini station.
 The room in a 4-bed dorm was very reasonable, only 13 euros, so I was pleasantly surprised when I arrived.
 The staff were friendly and the dorm was clean and well-equipped; each bed had a locker, light and plug socket – simple things that make all the difference!
 There was also a lively bar downstairs and lots of activities on offer.
 It’s a bit of a party hostel, so if you want somewhere a bit quieter, there’s lots of choice for digs.
 There are lots of reasonably priced hotels on Booking.com both near Termini or closer to the Vatican, and both of these are good locations if you’re spending 48 hours in Rome.

 There is also quite a bit of budget accommodation around the Vatican side of town which can be easily reached by Metro from Termini station.

 Search for accommodation in Rome with this handy widget (no extra cost to you, but we may receive a commission if you book using this affiliate link).